Best Time: Monsoon Read More

 Gir National Park and Wildlife Sanctuary is the only remaining home for the Asiatic Lions.
 Located in Talala Gir in Gujarat, the Sanctuary is a part of Kathiawar- Gir dry deciduous forests ecoregion.
 Gir National Park is closed from 16 June to 15 October every year and the best time for wildlife spo...

-Pushkar, a small temple town, is located around 15 km from Ajmer in Rajasthan.
+Pushka is a small temple town located around 15 km from Ajmer in Rajasthan.
+A perfect choice for a weekend getaway from Jaipur, Pushkar has an array of cafes and hostels for a backpacking trip.
 Every November, Pushkar is host to the Pushkar Mela, one of the biggest camel fairs in the country.
-Perfect choice for a weekend getaway from Jaipur, Pushkar is located amid Aravali ranges.
-Known for the world's only dedi...

-The only hill station of Rajasthan, its cool atmosphere and lush green surroundings make it a major tourist spot within the state.
-The most important attraction, however, are undoubtedly the Dilwara temples, which is one of the most stunning piece of architecture in the country.
-If you are a history...
+The only hill station of Rajasthan, Mount Abu is located in the Aravali range.
+The most important attraction, however, are undoubtedly the Dilwara temples, which is one of the most stunning pieces of architecture in the country.
+Travellers can enjoy calm and relaxed boating in N...

 Malshej Ghat is a mountain pass and a popular hill station, nestled in the Western Ghats of Maharashtra.
 With its numerous lakes, waterfalls, mountains, and verdant flora and fauna, Malshej Ghat is popular among hikers, trekkers and nature lovers.